 - In a large resealable plastic bag, combine the first nine ingredients; add steak.
 Seal bag; turn to coat.
 Cover and refrigerate 4 hours or overnight.

 - Drain and discard marinade.
-Grill over high heat until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill over high heat until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 - Meanwhile, in a small skillet, saute onion and peppers if desired in oil for 3-4 minutes or until crisp-tender.
 Slice meat into thin strips across the grain; place on tortillas.
 Top with vegetables; roll up.
 Serve with sour cream and lime wedges if desired.
 Yield: 4 servings.